What are the responsibilities of an IT project manager? What does it take to be a good project manager and how much can you earn in this job?

 During the progress, the completion might face some obstacles.
-Overcoming these is also the job of the project manager.
-If to do so, others have to be included, the project manager has to speak up and escalate the problem.
+Overcoming these is also the job of the IT project manager.
+If to do so, others have to be included, the IT project manager has to speak up and escalate the problem.

 In the early phases of the project, the stakeholders agree on the most important milestones.
-The project manager’s job is to periodically create and deliver progress reports to each stakeholder throughout the whole project period.
+The IT project manager’s job is to periodically create and deliver progress reports to each stakeholder throughout the whole project period.

 10. Delivering the Results of the Project

-The role of a project manager is to deliver the results to the customer within the deadline and with the technical contents/quality established in the contract, as well as to have the customer confirm the completion of the project.
-If they manage to accomplish all of the above, and the project expenses didn’t exceed the budget, the project manager and their team did a good job!
+The role of an IT project manager is to deliver the results to the customer within the deadline and with the technical contents/quality established in the contract, as well as to have the customer confirm the completion of the project.
+If they manage to accomplish all of the above, and the project expenses didn’t exceed the budget, the IT project manager and their team did a good job!

 1. Plannability and Predictability